Christian McCabe MBACP

 About counselling, me and how I work.

-I am a BACP registered Integrative Humanistic counsellor and group facilitator, qualified to post graduate diploma level and have been practising full time for the last six years.
+I am a BACP registered Integrative Humanistic counsellor and group facilitator, qualified to post graduate diploma level and have been practising full time for the last seven years.
 ‘Integrative’ meaning the bringing together of the Psychodynamic, Person-Centred (humanistic) and Cognitive Behavioural principals of psychotherapy to help work towards you becoming a more fully functioning and whole person.

 As a counsellor who also identifies as being gay, I offer professional integrity, a safe, non-judgemental and LGBT+ affirmative space to both individuals and couples in which to explore the many felt experiences attached to: